 - This was followed by a fake commercial for nothing, just Chevy Chase and some woman walking around town on a day date.
 The commercial even says it's for nothing.

 - A real quick sketch followed where doctors had to agree that the patient was dead before removing his heart for transplantation.
 All the doctors agree, but the patient raises his hand when the call goes out for those that disagree that he's dead.

 - The last full sketch was of Cook and Moore playing sheepherders from biblical times that was once again very British which led me to note, "Too clever for comedy" which incited the thoughts above.

 - Finally, the show ended with a correction of the opening sketch and Chevy got splattered with pie.

 This was another episode that was fun to watch but a little hard to find my favorites.
-The only one that was obvious was Garrett Morris singing I'm Going to Get Me a Shotgun and Kill All the Whities I See, since it was a classic from my youth.
+The only one that was obvious was Garrett Morris singing I'm Going to Get Me a Shotgun and Kill All the Whities I See since it was a classic from my youth.
 Scred came in second because his quick roast of Chevy Chase got me laughing out loud.
-Finally the Sonny and Cher was visually funny to me so I decided to let it round of the list this week.
+Finally, the Sonny and Cher sketch was visually funny to me, so I decided to let it round off the list this week.